soniasen/soniasen.github.io/_pages/about.md

   - /about.html
 ---

-All organisms sense their environment and respond to it.
-But because animals have nervous systems, their repertoire of responses to environmental stimuli are exquisite and complex.
-The underlying nervous system is also complex.
-Even the ‘simplest’ ones are made up of many different types of neurons and glia that make precise and specific connections with each other.

-So, we want to understand how this complexity is assembled during development and how it gives right to behaviour.
+The behavioral repertoire of animals is exquisite and complex.
+This is made possible by the nervous system, which is equally complex.
+In most, very many different types of neurons and glia make precise and specific connections with each other.
+We study how this complexity is assembled during development, how it gives right to behaviour, and how it might have evolved.